nathanwentworth/ethan/README.md

 ## Configuration

 Editing your `_config.yml` should be your first step.
 This contains global variables such as the site title, tagline, portrait image, contact info, etc. `textlinks` and `imagelinks` are both key/value pair arrays that populate the header and footer links.
-Try to keep them both in the same format they are currently. `imagelinks` pulls the images from the `/img/social/` folder, so place images in there to use them.
+Try to keep them both in the same format they are currently. `imagelinks` pulls the images from the `/img/social/` folder, so place images in there to use them. `hide_read_more` set true will globally hide the read more buttons on items (but not the about at the bottom of the home page).

 The `app.scss` file in `/css/` will be what you use to edit things about the appearance itself. `$primary-color` is the main theme color used for titles, links, underlines, highlight, etc. `$secondary-color` is what is used for link hover. `$background-color` is for the background color. `$max-width` sets the maximum width of the site (I don't entirely recommend changing that one.
 Not much should be negatively affected, but I think the design works best at 960px). `$border-radius` isn't used for much anymore, but it currently sets the corner radius of the "Read More" buttons.
 If you want to put in any css overrides, simply put them below `@import "main";`.
 Anything under that will override the site styles.